Peripheral Arterial Disease

 Preventive foot care is crucial, especially for patients with diabetes.
 It includes daily foot inspection for injuries and lesions; treatment of calluses and corns by a podiatrist; daily washing of the feet in lukewarm water with mild soap, followed by gentle, thorough drying; and avoidance of thermal, chemical, and mechanical injury, especially that due to poorly fitting footwear.
-For foot ulcer management, see also Direct ulcer care.
+Foot ulcer management is discussed elsewhere.

-Other drugs that may relieve claudication are being studied; they include l -arginine (the precursor of endothelium-dependent vasodilator), nitric oxide, vasodilator prostaglandins, and angiogenic growth factors (eg, vascular endothelial growth factor [VEGF], basic fibroblast growth factor [bFGF]).
-Gene therapy for PAD is also being studied.
-In patients with severe limb ischemia, long-term parenteral use of vasodilator prostaglandins may decrease pain and facilitate ulcer healing, and intramuscular gene transfer of DNA encoding VEGF may promote collateral blood vessel growth.
+Other drugs that may relieve claudication are being studied; they include l-arginine (the precursor of endothelium-dependent vasodilator), nitric oxide, vasodilator prostaglandins, and angiogenic growth factors (eg, vascular endothelial growth factor [VEGF], basic fibroblast growth factor [bFGF]). .
+In patients with severe limb ischemia, long-term parenteral use of vasodilator prostaglandins may decrease pain and facilitate ulcer healing.

 PTA with or without stent insertion is the primary nonsurgical method for dilating vascular occlusions.
 PTA with stent insertion may keep the artery open better than balloon compression alone, with a lower rate of reocclusion.
 Stents work best in large arteries with high flow (iliac and renal); they are less useful for smaller arteries and for long occlusions.